How To Document the Entire Marketing Process In 6 Simple Steps

 4. Goal Driven.
 This type of budget is based on the goals that you have set for the year.
 The amount you spend on each project will depend on the kind of goal you need to reach.

-Step Four: Building Your Marketing Mix
+Step 4: Build Your Marketing Mix

 The next part of your marketing process is determining how to use it when you execute your projects.
 Here is how each part of your marketing execution can be used.